Offers Over £365,000

 In the immediate vicinity of the house is the marina, a small restaurant / bar, and bakery, whilst slightly further afield on the main road is a local shop with fuel pumps.
 Further amenities are however easily available in nearby Brae, these including a High School (nursery, primary & secondary schooling), leisure centre / swimming pool, health centre, Co-op mini-supermarket and award winning fish & chip shop, plus various other social and recreational amenities.

-Understood to date from the late 18th Century, Grade B listed Voe House comprises two storeys and an attic with porch to the front, lean-to extensions to either side, and a further small wing to the rear.
-The house has played a significant role in the history of the local area having originally been built by the Giffords of Busta for the tenant of the Voe sheep walk, and later being the main residence of the Adie family who had significant business interests in the area.
+Comprising two storeys and an attic with porch to the front, lean-to extensions to either side, and a further small wing to the rear, Grade B listed Voe House has played a significant role in the history of the local area having been the residence of the Adie family who had significant business interests in the area.
 The house was run as a hotel in the 1960's until being renovated in the early 1980's as accommodation for staff employed at the oil terminal.
 An HMO Licence (House of Multiple Occupation) was recently granted.

 The house is stone-built and harled externally, below a slate roof, the slating to the rear extension having recently been renewed.
 Most windows have been replaced in recent times by double glazed sash & case windows in keeping with the listed status of the property, whilst central heating is provided by a Worcester 'Danesmoor' oil-fired boiler which supplies radiators throughout the house.